zuri-training/Team_14_CMS/taskAllocation.md

 ## 3rd August 2022
 ## Frontend Finished landing page  task.

-Topingster: finished hero section created a PR, all checks pass then merged into the repository main branch.
+Void: finished hero section created a PR, all checks pass then merged into the repository main branch.

 Basit: finished image gallery section created a PR, all checks were pass then merged into the repository main branch.